 Potato salad is a picnic staple, but if you are going to be unable to keep it cool for a few hours, you’ll want to give this Herbed Potato Salad from Cookie + Kate a try.
 This recipe does not use any mayo, or any other ingredients that may spoil if not refrigerated, and best of all, it comes together really quickly.
 I like to pack this potato salad into small jelly jars so that everyone has their own individual serving and it’s easier to transport.
 Bonus: Use up fresh herbs from your garden!

 For dessert, these Apple Hand Pies from Sally’s Baking Addiction are a must.
 These cute little pies do not require any utensils, and taste amazing whether they are cold or room temperature.
 You can actually make these ahead of time and keep them in the fridge for 5 days.

 Homemade lemonade is so simple to make, and can be a lot more healthy than the store-bought stuff.
 This fresh lemonade recipe from A Couple Cooks only requires three ingredients, and you can pour it into individual mason jar mugs for easy transport.

 Related: Pimm’s Cup: The Taste of Summer

-If you do not already own a picnic basket, I just have to share my very favorite picnic basket.
-This HIEEY picnic basket is less than $20 on Amazon right now.
-It is so brilliant because it can fold flat when empty.
+If you do not already own a picnic basket, I just have to share my very favorite picnic basket: this HIEEY picnic basket.
+It is so brilliant because it folds flat when empty.
 It has an insulated cooler bag and can hold up to 30 pounds.
 And when you are not using it for picnics, it also doubles as a really great grocery bag for cold and frozen goods.